anvithas2005/Quiz_Management_System/readme.md

 ## 🎯 What This Project Does

 This system allows faculty to create quizzes, add questions (both MCQ and subjective), and track student submissions.
 Students can log in, attempt quizzes with a timer, and view their results.
-Faculty can also grade subjective answers and export results.
+Faculty can also grade subjective answers.

 ---